 - Likelihood of Success

-As all couples can imagine, an extra-martial affair can cause irreparable damage to not only a spouse, but children as well.
+As all couples can imagine, an extra-marital affair can cause irreparable damage to not only a spouse but children as well.
 Before you decide whether you would like to pursue an action of alienation of affection, or even divorce, you should consult with an attorney who can advise you on the best course of action.